-- B. combining law-related pro bono hours described in the previous paragraph [A(1) or (2)] with hours spent directly assisting the summer public interest fellowship fund-raising efforts of any Berkeley Law student organization (as certified by the organization) for a total of at least 25 hours [examples of hours that can be used in combination with law-related pro bono hours to satisfy the 25 hour requirement include hours spent organizing for or working at the BLF auction, ELQ’s Race Judicata, and BHWA’s Barrister’s Ball.]
-They would not include hours spent planning or working at symposia or any other non-fundraising hours, even if those hours would otherwise count toward BLF eligibility], or
+- Combining pro bono hours with hours spent directly assisting the summer public interest fellowship fund-raising efforts of any Berkeley Law student organization (as certified by the organization) for a total of at least 25 hours.
+Examples of hours that can be used in combination with pro bono hours to satisfy the 25 hour requirement include hours spent organizing for or working at the BLF auction, ELQ’s Race Judicata, and BHWA’s Barrister’s Ball.
+They do not include hours spent planning or working at symposia or any other non-fundraising hours.

-- C. being certified as having fulfilled all of the eligibility requirements of the Berkeley Law Foundation (BLF) that would qualify the student to compete for a BLF summer fellowship.
+- Being certified as having fulfilled all of the eligibility requirements of the Berkeley Law Foundation (BLF) for the BLF summer fellowship.